zhanggyb/BlendInt/README.md

 ## License

-* Most BlendInt (Blender Interface Library in OpenGL) source code is released under the LGPL v3 License.
+* Most source code in this project is released under the LGPL v3 License.
 See the bundled LICENSE file for details.
 * BlendInt use [CppEvents](http://code.google.com/p/cpp-events/) for
   sending/receiving events between objects, it's released under MIT License, developed by Nickolas V. Pohilets (pohil...@gmail.com).